asmeta/asmetadocs/src/03_function_declarations.md

 ```asmeta
 derived F : [ D -> ] C
 ```
 *derived* functions are computed from other functions; they can contain in their definition both static and dynamic (and derived) functions (but they must contain at least a dynamic function). *dynamic* functions are re-evaluated at each state.
+They are generally not stored in the current state, unless for efficiency reasons.

 **Examples**
 ```asmeta